Green-Software-Foundation/patterns/docs/catalog/cloud/remove-unused-assets.md

 With respect to the SCI equation, remove unused assets will impact one part:

-- `E`: Reduces the embodied emissions by not using the resources
+- `E`: Reduces the electricity by not using resources
+- `M`: Removing unused resources also reduces the embodied emissions, for example by reducing the storage or CPUs needed

 ## Assumptions